Delfinistkata/swimming-quiz/README.md

 * Wrong answers are in red colour.
 * Correct answers are in green colour.
+* Invalid inputs/options are in red colour.
 * The logo of the game is in blue with white background colour.
 * Messages are displayed in the default terminal color.
+* Updating the Google sheet message at the end of the game is in green colour.
 * The feedback at the end of the game is displayed with a different colours depending on the % the user gets at the end.
     The colours used for the different messages are: Cyan, Green, Yellow, Blue and Magenta.